Denis535/CleanArchitectureGameFramework/Packages/com.denis535.clean-architecture-game-framework/Readme.md

                              It is just the VisualElement.
     - UIRouter             - The application manager service.
                              It can load, reload, unload the scenes and quit the application.
-- Framework.App - the application namespace.
+- Framework.App - the application subject area namespace.
     - Application          - The application entity.
     - Storage              - The object that provides you with values.
-- Framework.Game.Entities - the domain namespace.
+- Framework.Domain - the business subject area namespace.
     - Game                 - The game entity.
                              It contains informations, rules and states.
     - Player               - The player entity.